-Lisa Rubenstein is a natural scientist at the RAND Corporation and professor of medicine and public health at VA Greater Los Angeles Healthcare System (VAGLAHS) and the University of California, Los Angeles (UCLA).
-She is a former Robert Wood Johnson Clinical Scholar, past president of the Society of General Internal Medicine, and board member of AcademyHealth.
-She founded and directs the Center for the Study of Healthcare Provider Behavior, a consortium of health researchers at VAGLAHS, UCLA, and RAND that supports funded implementation science work on HIV/hepatitis C, women's health, mental health, geriatrics and long-term care, genomics, and primary care, as well as work leading up to implementation in care settings in a variety of other areas.
+Lisa V. Rubenstein is an adjunct physician policy researcher at RAND, a professor at the Pardee RAND Graduate School, and professor emeritus of medicine and public health at the University of California, Los Angeles (UCLA).
+She is a former Robert Wood Johnson Clinical Scholar, past president of the Society of General Internal Medicine, and former board member of AcademyHealth.

-Rubenstein focuses on redesigning health care systems through quality improvement and implementation research.
-She works on improving implementation science through expert consensus and evidence review with the Southern California Evidence-Based Practice Center.
-She implemented and evaluated collaborative care for depression inside and outside of the VA, and is leading a Patient-Centered Medical Home/Patient-Aligned Care Teams demonstration laboratory that supports and evaluates VA's national implementation of accountable, patient-centered primary care.
-She has expertise in medical record review and performance measurement in inpatient, nursing home, and outpatient settings, including nursing care quality measurement.
+Dr. Rubenstein focuses on redesigning health care systems through quality improvement and implementation research.
+She works on improving implementation science with the Southern California Evidence-Based Practice Center at RAND.
+With RAND collaborators, she implemented and evaluated collaborative care for depression inside and outside of the Veterans Affairs (VA) health system.
+With key support from RAND and the UCLA School of Public Health, she continues to support VA implementation and evaluation of the patient-centered medical home primary care model, and to evaluate methods for improving management for complex or high risk primary care patients.
+She has directed several post-graduate fellowship programs, and has expertise in evaluation of complex interventions, evidence review for quality improvement, medical record review, and performance measurement in inpatient, nursing home, and outpatient settings.